jtgry/blessyourheart/content/services.md

 - template: block-image
   heading: Home Decor
   content: 'Our home decor selection is one of the largest in the area, We carry many
     unique items that cannot be found anywhere else.
-You home should reflect who you are and we want to help fulfill your vision with he decor available at Bless Your Heart.
+Your home should reflect who you are, and we want to help fulfill your vision with the decor available at Bless Your Heart.
 We encourage you to bring photos of areas of your home and we will offer recommendations to help design your space. '
   image: uploads/_DSC0121.jpg
   image_alignment: left
   button_text: